 I hear stories of coffee cake recipes receiving feedback that it is not coffee cake because there is no coffee in the cake.
 Now, while this may be true for a lot of coffee cake recipes, there is another reason why it is called coffee cake.

 In the States, we call it coffee cake because it is intended to be eaten with coffee.
-Like the Mini Cherry Coffee Cake recipe.
+Like the mini cherry coffee cake and applesauce coffee cake recipes.
 While other countries have their own version of coffee cake where the cake is infused with coffee.

-This Mini Gluten Free Mocha Coffee Cake recipe is a hybrid of both.
+This small batch gluten free mocha coffee cake recipe is a hybrid of both.
 The cake is delightful with your morning coffee, because who doesn’t love a sweet breakfast treat.
 And, there is coffee in this cake.
 The streusel topping is flavored with instant coffee and cocoa – to make it a mocha.
 And trust me, this is a coffee forward cake.

 Cakes Made In Mini Loaf Pans